kingaa/sbied/syllabus.md

    This should be at most a paragraph, focused on communicating the essentials only: what exercises were tackled, what approaches taken, what progress made, what difficulties encountered.

-In groups with more than five members there can be multiple Hackers, Seekers, and/or Takers.
+In groups with more than five members there can be multiple Hackers and Seekers.
-If there are multiple Takers, however, there should still be just one progress report per group and one definitive version of the group's codes.

-For groups that have only four members, the Seeker and Taker roles may be combined, as may the Seeker and Keeper roles.
+For groups that have only four members, the Slacker and Taker roles may be combined, as may the Seeker and Keeper.

-For groups that have only three members, the Seeker, Taker, and Keeper roles may be combined into one.
+For groups that have only three members, the Slacker, Taker, and Keeper roles may be combined into one.

 -----------------------------